linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 # Worked example 12.3

-On 24 July 2008 two UK companies, GBX and GBA, agreed to purchase  $10,000 of goods from US company USY.
-GBX paid the$ 10,000 in July 2008 but GBA paid in January 2009, expecting to exchange pounds for dollars then.
+On 24 July 2008 two UK companies, GBX and GBA, agreed to purchase  \$10,000 of goods from US company USY.
+GBX paid the\$ 10,000 in July 2008 but GBA paid in January 2009, expecting to exchange pounds for dollars then.

 At the time of purchase, the goods would have cost £5,012 if the pounds were exchanged at the prevailing spot rate.
 However, due to GBP/USD rates changing, when 24 January came, company GBA had to pay £7,283 to obtain 10,000, so GBA made a substantial FX loss compared with if it had obtained the dollars in July 2008 – see Exhibit 12.10.